carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 not well drawn, there is still some relationship between what an `IdeaRepository` is and how it's implemented.

-In order to make this separation stronger and 100% defined we need an additional step.
-We need to explicitly decouple behaviour from implementation using some sort of interface.
+In order to make an effective separation between our _application boundary_ and the __infrastructure boundary__ we need an additional step.
+We need explicitly decouple behaviour from implementation using some sort of interface.

-## Decouple business and infrastructure
+## Decoupling Business and Persistence

 Have you ever experienced the situation when you start talking to your Product Owner, Business Analyst